 Takeaway:

-Understanding buyers is as critical as understanding comps.
+Understanding how RMV buyers think, compare, and eliminate is as critical as understanding comparable sales data.

 Q: Can a general Orange County agent succeed in Rancho Mission Viejo?